greymouser/food_ndb/README.md

 	$ rake food_ndb:fetch:ndb
 	$ rake food_ndb:db:seed

-The seed process will probably take 5-10 minutes, and will need ~256MiB of RAM.
+The seed process will probably take ~10 minutes, and will need ~600MiB of RAM.

+### Test application

+The engine has a simple test application located at ./test/dummy which uses the engine, and can be used to test modifications.

+food_ndb mount point: http://localhost:3000/food_ndb